Is there a pilot shortage?

 Can there be more expansion?

 How much more room is there for airlines to expand in order to offer services to new destinations and untapped markets?
 That’s yet to be seen but it’s certainly nothing like those opportunities in developing counties with huge populations like India and China.
-That being said, airlines like Ryanair, Wizz Air and Norwegian Air Shuttle have impressive numbers of aircraft on order, and many of these frames are for expansion rather than fleet replacement.
+That being said, some airlines like have impressive numbers of aircraft on order, and many of these frames are for expansion rather than fleet replacement.

 Looking at it independently, now is a good a time as any to start your flight training.
 You must however, consider this.
 Just because you have a licence, you don’t have the right to secure employment as a professional pilot.
 The airlines want more than just a licence, they need a competent commercially minded operator and a frozen ATPL doesn’t guarantee this.
 Just because there is a job opening, meeting the minimum requirements doesn’t mean you’ll get it, even if you’re the only applicant.
 Yes, there is a pilot shortage across many parts of the world but this isn’t a job guarantee.